Home | Activities & Events | Mindfulness Practice Group

 Welcome to the peer-led DBSA Boston Mindfulness Practice Group.
 It’s free and open to all.
 You do not have to be a DBSA Boston member or a support group participant to attend this group.

-Our meditation group is a supportive space for practicing mindfulness, sharing insights, and deepening our understanding of various topics through meditation and thoughtful discussion.
-We also explore books that inspire reflection and personal growth so there is learning and sharing with a sense of community.
+Our group is a supportive space for practicing mindfulness, sharing insights, and deepening our understanding of various topics through meditation, guided reflection, and thoughtful discussion.
+We also explore books that inspire reflection and personal growth, fostering learning and sharing.

-Click on the picture of the alpaca to access our meditation audio recordings.
+Click on the alpaca to access our meditation recordings.

 5. By joining this meditation group, you agree to hold DBSA Boston and all meditation facilitators harmless in case of discomfort.